-Valerian root has a calming effect on both humans and our furry friends!
-So yes!
-Giving your dog valerian root can have immense benefits.
+Valerian root can have a calming effect on both humans and our furry friends.
+It's a safe and effective herb and can have great benefits for your dog.

 How does it work?

-A ton of dog owners and veterinarians believe valerian root for dogs can help manage stress and create a calming effect.
-Check out all the benefits!
+Many dog owners believe valerian root can help manage stress and create a calming effect.
+Let's take a look at the benefits.

 Help your dog by preparing for stressful situations like fireworks, thunderstorms, visitors, and holiday events.

 Leaving for the day and know your dog suffers from separation anxiety?
 Giving your dog valerian root could very well help in this situation by calming their mind while you're out for the day.
 No one likes leaving their dog at home with separation anxiety.